drewcrawford/drewcrawford.github.io/rust/index.md

 This is because **moving closures in Rust have different environments**.
 A moving closure (e.g. `move || {...}`) essentially works from a cloned environment, frozen in time exactly as it was when the closure was declared.

 Swift closures, in contrast, have shared environments.
-Making changes to the environment in one closure may effect another closure that shares the environment.
+Making changes to the environment in one closure may affect another closure that shares the environment.

 Rust's non-moving closures (e.g. `|| {...}`) technically have a shared environment, but it is hard to notice, because the borrow checker makes it difficult for 2 closures to read and write to the same parts of the environment.
 As we saw in this example.